Koudela/eArc-router/README.md

 payload to the dispatched earc/event-tree event.
 - There are no controllers anymore.
 Access- and main-controllers are now represented as earc/event-tree listeners.
+- The router live cycle is exposed via an event tree.
+Making it easy to implement pre and post processing.

 ### release v0.1